By Claire Fletcher, M.D, Family Medicine with Obstetrics

 Treatments for RSV (Antibiotics Don’t Work on Viruses)

 Unfortunately, since RSV is a virus, we can’t treat it with antibiotics.
-The best treatments we have are “supportive care”.
-At home, this means keeping your sick child home from school or daycare, hydrated with water and some juice or sports drink, and keeping them warm.
+The best treatment we have is “supportive care.”
+At home, this means keeping your sick child home from school or daycare, hydrating them with water and some juice or sports drink, and keeping them warm.
 You can gently suction out your baby’s nose if it’s stuffy.
 Vick’s Vapo-Rub can help with a cough.
 You can also use a humidifier (just make sure it’s clean first).

 When do I need to bring my child to the doctor for RSV?